Bajkowski/GitHub-Writes-Code/README.md

 Note: The answer is tabs.
 Unless when you press tab, your editor turns it into spaces.

 3. What is the best IDE?
+Note: This depends on the language in use.